-- Control the redirection by the monetary authority to achieve its goals. - Enhance safety measures within banks to contribute to achieving their generalobjectives. - Increase confidence in the performance of banks and reduce investment risks to encourage investment. - 615 - 616
+- Control the redirection by the monetary authority to achieve its goals. - Enhance safety measures within banks to contribute to achieving their general objectives. - Increase confidence in the performance of banks and reduce investment risks to encourage investment.

-617 Types of Credit Limits:
+Types of Credit Limits:

-618 Credit limits are often established in a correlational relationship with the bank's 619 funds sources (liabilities) or the use of these funds (assets).
-The most common 620 credit limits imposed by central banks include:
+Credit limits are often established in a correlational relationship with the bank's funds sources (liabilities) or the use of these funds (assets).
+The most common credit limits imposed by central banks include:

-- The mandatory cash reserve ratio on deposit liabilities in banks. - The legal liquidity ratio to deposit liabilities. - The total credit facilities ratio to total deposit liabilities. - The credit facilities ratio for a single customer to equity (capital and reserves).
+- The mandatory cash reserve ratio on deposit liabilities in banks. - The legal liquidity ratio to deposit liabilities. - The total credit facilities ratio to total deposit liabilities. - The credit facilities ratio for a single customer to equity (capital and reserves). - Linking the value of facilities to the type and value of guarantees provided. - Linking the type of facility granted to the total facilities granted or to total assets.

-- Linking the value of facilities to the type and value of guarantees provided. - Linking the type of facility granted to the total facilities granted or to totalassets. - 628 - To achieve these limits, Article "30" of the Iraqi Banking Law "Large Credit Exposures" states that: - 1.
-No bank shall grant credit to a person if it results in:
+To achieve these limits, Article "30" of the Iraqi Banking Law"Large Credit Exposures" states that:

-(a) The total outstanding amount of all credits to that person exceeds "15%" or a lesser percentage specified by the regulations issued by the Central Bank of Iraq of the bank's capital and sound reserves and the large credit exposure without prior approval from the Central Bank of Iraq, or

-(b) The total outstanding amount of all credits to that person exceeds "25%" or a lesser percentage specified by the regulations issued by the Central Bank of Iraq of the bank's capital and sound reserves.

-(c) The total outstanding amount of all large credit exposures of the bank based on subparagraphs (a) and (b) exceeds "400%" or a lesser percentage specified by the regulations issued by the Central Bank of Iraq of the bank's sound capital and reserves.

-2. The restrictions specified in paragraph (1) do not apply to any original credit amount that is fully secured by readily marketable collateral according to the standards set by the regulations of the Central Bank of Iraq for this purpose, provided that no bank grants secured credit of this type if the total outstanding amount resulting from all its secured credits to the person receiving this credit exceeds "20%" of the sound capital and reserves and a lesser percentage specified by the regulations issued by the Central Bank of Iraq.

-- The cash collateral ratio on credits and guarantees. - Setting maximum limits for financing an individual client and related parties.

-- Defining the areas in which employment is prohibited and the persons to whom loans and facilities are prohibited, such as board members and others.
+- 1. No bank shall grant credit to a person if it results in: - (a) The total outstanding amount of all credits to that person exceeds "15%" or a lesser percentage specified by the regulations issued by the Central Bank of Iraq of the bank's capital and sound reserves and the large credit exposure without prior approval from the Central Bank of Iraq, or - (b) The total outstanding amount of all credits to that person exceeds "25%" or a lesser percentage specified by the regulations issued by the Central Bank of Iraq of the bank's capital and sound reserves. - (c) The total outstanding amount of all large credit exposures of the bank based on subparagraphs (a) and (b) exceeds "400%" or a lesser percentage specified by the regulations issued by the Central Bank of Iraq of the bank's sound capital and reserves. - 2.
+The limitations outlined in paragraph (1) are not applicable to any original credit amount that is entirely secured by readily marketable collateral, as defined by the regulatory standards established by the Central Bank of Iraq for this purpose.
+However, no bank is permitted to extend such secured credit if the aggregate outstanding amount of all secured credits provided to the recipient exceeds 20% of the bank's sound capital and reserves, or a lower percentage as stipulated bytheregulationsissued by the Central Bank of Iraq. - The cash collateral ratio on credits and guarantees. - Setting maximum limits for financing an individual client and related parties. - Defining the areas in which employment is prohibited and the persons to whom loans and facilities are prohibited, such as board members and others.

-- To achieve these limits, Article "31" "Transactions with Related Persons29 and Senior Bank Employees30," of the aforementioned Iraqi Banking Law states: - 1.
-No bank shall grant credit to a related person or a senior bank employee: - (a) Without the approval of the board of directors in the case of a local bankon the credit and its financial terms and conditions.
+To achieve these limits, Article "31" "Transactions with Related Persons and Senior Bank Employees," of the aforementioned Iraqi Banking Law states: